AOT-Technologies/forms-flow-ai/deployment/docker/README.md

 * Make sure your current working directory is "/forms-flow-ai/deployment/docker".
 * Rename the file **sample.env** to **.env**.
 * Modify the **.env** file using the instructions below.
+* **NOTE : {your-ip-address} on the .env variables have to be changed as per your host system IP address, for the systems with multiple network cards the IP address configurations have to be handled accordingly**
 >Environment variables are set in **.env** file and read by the system.